 If an idyllic island getaway isn’t in the cards this summer, consider turning your gaze to your own backyard.
 Within the bounds of NYC are several islands that, while not necessarily tropical paradises, nevertheless make for pleasant day trips.
 Whether you’re looking for a multi-day electronic musical festival, or just a place to eat a lobster roll by the water, NYC’s islands have got you covered.

 Located between Upper Manhattan and Queens, Randall’s Island has long been a haven for the outdoorsy—and more recently, for music festival-goers.
 But before it was converted to parkland and joined with neighboring Ward’s Island, Randall’s Island was for many years home to New Yorkers with nowhere else to go.
-Last summer, Atlas Obscura investigated its history as part of an “Islands of the Undesirables” series; for much of the 1800s, it was home to an orphanage, mental institution, hospital and, most notoriously, a children’s reform school, where students were seriously mistreated until the state intervened.
+Atlas Obscura investigated its history as part of an “Islands of the Undesirables” series; for much of the 1800s, it was home to an orphanage, mental institution, hospital and, most notoriously, a children’s reform school, where students were seriously mistreated until the state intervened.

 The island underwent a dramatic transformation in 1930, when city planner Robert Moses, in his role as Parks Commissioner, recommended eliminating the institutions and transforming Randall’s Island into a recreation area.
 A stadium was built there to host the 1936 Olympic trials, where gold medalist Jesse Owens qualified; later, that venue became Icahn Stadium, which is now devoted to track and field events, as well as to lacrosse and soccer games.